Ph.D. in Neuroscience

 The goal of the PhD program is to train students as independent investigators who will go on to post-doctoral fellowships following the completion of the degree, and eventually become independent academic researchers and teachers.

-Students accepted into a PhD program are provided complete tuition remission for 48 credit hours of study which includes Dissertation Supervision, and a current stipend of $27,000 per year paid in monthly installments.
+Students accepted into a PhD program are provided complete tuition remission for 48 credit hours of study which includes Dissertation Supervision, and a current stipend of $34,000 per year paid in monthly installments.
 Out of pocket expenses include university fees for health services, student activity fee, and the Health and Fitness Center membership.
 All students are required to have medical insurance coverage and we are pleased to announce that Loyola now pays the health insurance premium for eligible students.
 There is no on-campus student housing.
-For more information regarding Tuition and Fees for the Graduate Programs at Loyola University Medical Center please click here
+Find more information regarding Tuition and Fees for the Graduate Programs at Loyola University Medical Center.

 Course of Study